afska/gba-link-connection/docs/wireless_adapter.md

 ⚠️ I would rename this command to `AcceptConnections`.
 When acting as a host, games frequently call this method.
 Though this doesn't really **accepts** new connections (the adapter does it regardless of whether you call this command or not), it returns a list with all the connected adapter IDs, and it's important for keeping the server (and other clients) informed about who's connected.

 ⚠️ If this command reports 3 connected consoles, after turning off one of them, it will still report 3 consoles.
-Servers need to detect timeouts in other way.
+Servers need to detect timeouts in another way.

 #### Connect - `0x1f`